 CHARLES JUDD, Judge of Lewis County Circuit Court

-Tuesday, May 2, 1961 THE AMERICAN LEGION MOUNTAINEER BOYS STATE, COUNTY OF LEWIS Second Day of Regular May Term of Circuit Court
+Tuesday, May 2, 1961 THE AMERICAN LEGION MOUNTAINEER BOYS STATE, COUNTY OF LEWIS Second Day of Regular May Term of Circuit Court vs. ///Civil Action No. 1

 Present: The Honorable Charles Judd, Judge of said Court.